 With thousands of plugins out there it’s impossible to control what users install on their WordPress websites.
 In all likelihood it is a very fine plugin, but it hasn’t been updated in some time, or it was poorly programmed from the get go, riddled with holes for hackers to enter through.
 Once a hacker identifies a plugin’s weakness it’s easy to then find other WordPress installation that have that same plugin.
 Rule of thumb is to use only plugins that come from reputable programmers that have shown solid update sequence.
 Another good practice is to make sure that any unused plugins on your website have been deactivated and deleted.

-I’d like to introduce to you three WordPress Security Plugins that harden your installation from hackers:
+Introducing three WordPress Security Plugins that harden your installation from hackers:

 WordFence Security – A free enterprise class security plugin that includes a firewall, virus scanning, real-time traffic with geolocation and more.
 We’ve used this on several sites and had great results.
 It will email whenever it sees any malicious activity on your website.
 You can set how tolerant you want to be, and have WordFence block IPs based on your tolerance settings, countries, number of login attempts etc… WordFence happens to be our WordPress Security Plugin of Choice for its ease of use, simple setup, and it’s FREE!
 WordFence is clearly one of highly recommended WordPress Security Plugins.